Top Cybersecurity Concerns for Long Island Businesses in 2025

 Cloud tools are powerful, but without the right configurations, they can create large attack surfaces that hackers are quick to exploit.

-To protect business data, companies need help configuring cloud environments correctly from day one.
+To protect business data, companies need assistance in configuring cloud environments correctly from the outset.
 Working with managed services providers in NYC or Long Island who specialize in cloud security ensures that:

 • Settings are properly locked down